buckket/twtxt/README.rst

 Usage
 -----
-**twtxt** features an excellent command-line interface thanks to `click <http://click.pocoo.org/>`_.
+twtxt features an excellent command-line interface thanks to `click <http://click.pocoo.org/>`_.
 Don’t hesitate to append ``--help`` or call commands without arguments to get information about all available commands, options and arguments.

-Here are a few of the most common operations you may encounter when using **twtxt**:
+Here are a few of the most common operations you may encounter when using twtxt:

 Follow a source:
 ================